Note: this is a mess. Currently working/thinking on it.

 • bread - I normally don’t buy bread, preferring to bake my own.
 But if I find cold cuts on sale or something I might buy a loaf of wheat for easy sandwich action.

-• eggs - Muffin gets an egg in her kibble 1x/day.
-I use eggs for baking, for “hard boiling”, and sometimes for scrambled eggs (hard to clean up).
+• eggs - I use eggs for baking, for “hard boiling”, and sometimes for scrambled eggs (hard to clean up).
+Muffin gets an egg in her kibble occasionally.

 refrigerated